graphcommerce-org/graphcommerce/docs/content/framework/icons.md

 </svg>
 ```

-In contrast to regular
-[static file serving](../framework/static-file-serving.md), icons can be placed
-in the same directory as a page or component and can be imported from there.
-The
+Icons can be placed in the same directory as a page or component and can be
-`<SvgIcon>` component will convert the relative path to an absolute path.
+imported from there (the `<SvgIcon>` component will convert the relative path to
+an absolute path)

 ```tsx
 ...